 The market leader by far in robotic assisted hip surgery is Stryker and the MAKO robot.
-They have well in excess of 500 machines around the world and over 20 in the UK.
-At the Manchester Hip Clinic, we started doing MAKO procedures in 2018 and are now one of the highest volume centres in the UK.
+They have well in excess of 500 machines around the world and over 40 in the UK.
+At the Manchester Hip Clinic and Spire Manchester, we started doing MAKO procedures in 2018 and are now the highest volume centre in the UK.
 Essentially, what MAKO does, is use CT scans to accurately map the shape of the patients own hip so that the new artificial one mirrors it exactly and then the robotic element ensures that the surgeon puts it in perfectly.
 Recent publications have shown that when using this technology, there is increased accuracy, improved patient function and quicker recovery.

 The use of MAKO has transformed how we do hip replacements.
 We see a lot of younger patients who have abnormally shaped hips that would previously have been very challenging to replace.
 With MAKO, we now have the confidence to know that we are choosing the correct implant and putting it in in the best possible position.
 That confidence allows us to encourage patients to return to sport and a range of different activities.
 If I was having a hip or knee replacement, I would definitely have it done using MAKO!

 Our previous blog (click HERE) explained some of the background around the use of stem cells and the current evidence.
 We felt it would be useful to provide an update on our experience.
-The Manchester Hip Clinic is a national centre for hip arthroscopy and we have carried out nearly 1300 in total.
-Of these, we have carried out nearly 60 surgeries using stem cells since we started in 2017.
+The Manchester Hip Clinic is a national centre for hip arthroscopy and we have carried out nearly 1400 in total.
+Of these, we have carried out over 110 complex surgeries using stem cells since we started in 2017.

 The ideal candidate seems to be someone with localised areas of damage and with good quality surrounding joint surface (see image).
 If the damage is too extensive, then the graft is not supported and is more likely to fail.
 Older patients (>55) and those with damage on the ball of the hip seem to do badly so we tend to recommend robotic assisted hip replacements (click HERE) to them.